-Choosing the best hardwood floor type for your home depends on your budget, preference, and style.
-After reading this hardwood flooring guide, you’ll know about the different types of hardwood flooring, wood species, and how they compare in price and performance.
-With realistic expectations, you’ll be able to make a good choice for your home or business.
+After reading this hardwood flooring guide, you will know about the different types of hardwood flooring, wood species, and how they compare in price and performance. so you can start investigating brands and products.

 - Types of Hardwood Flooring